Roger Dean (artist): Recognition in other media

-Dean has had a long relationship with the Isle of Man, and especially with its long-term resident Rick Wakeman, keyboardist of the progressive rock band 'Yes', for which Dean has designed several pieces of album artwork.
+Dean has had a long relationship with the Isle of Man, and especially with its long-term resident Rick Wakeman, keyboardist of Yes, for which Dean has designed several pieces of album artwork.

-The First Day Cover (FDC) was also issued in a limited 750-issue run which were signed by Roger Dean (this cover was issued on 2 September 2016).
+The First Day Cover (FDC) was also issued in a limited 750-issue run which were signed by Dean (this cover was issued on 2 September 2016).

 On 20 August 2016, an exhibition of Dean's masterpieces went on display at the Manx Museum.